malcolmaaron22/simple-modified-date-modifier-win11/README.md

 # simple-modified-date-modifier-win11
+😔 Tired of files missing every now and then without you knowing by System Account?

+😧 Just realized that your company's NRD policy is also applicable to your OneDrive?

-Tired of files missing every now and then without you knowing by System Account?
-Change in bulk of any files and folders modified date within designated path in Windows 11!
-As the countdown depend on the last modified date + 3Y.
+Change in ✨**BULK**✨ of any files and folders modified date within designated path in Windows 11 within 2 minutes!
+As the NRD countdown depend on the last modified date + 3Y, hopefully this ease your troubled mind of the missing files situation. 😉

 ### Reset OneDrive "Date Modified" for Files & Folders (Windows)
-This **combined guide** consolidates both approaches into a **single, reusable reference** suitable for saving in your **Copilot Notebook**:
+Few methods:
+- **1. Download, Unblock and Run** (quickest)
-- **1. Direct PowerShell commands** (quick, ad‑hoc use)
+- **2. Direct PowerShell commands** (quick, ad‑hoc use)
-- **2. Interactive PowerShell (.ps1) script** (safe, repeatable SOP)
+- **3. Interactive PowerShell (.ps1) script** (safe, repeatable SOP)
-- **3. Easiest Way, Done For You** Relate to method 2, I've already created the ps1 file for you in this GitHub, just download from the main branch [Click the ps1 file, then download button on the right], then, on your computer, right click, go Properties, click unblock then click ok.
-Then right click again on the file and click "Run on PowerShell", then follow the instruction.

 All methods are **OneDrive‑safe when used correctly** and do **not modify file contents**.
 ### ⚠️ Mandatory OneDrive Requirement (Non‑Negotiable)